 Regardless of the visa chosen, there will be some requirements that need to be met.
 This includes providing documentation such as health records, paying various fees, and submitting to examinations.
 Finally, there will be an interview process to gauge whether or not the applicant should be allowed to enter the United States.
 For more information about how to present yourself in the best light during an interview, check out AAL’s 7 Immigration Interview Do’s and Dont’s.

-Once you have applied for a temporary visa, you will need to explore which path you will choose to become a lawful permanent resident.
-Becoming a lawful permanent resident removes the expiration date from your visa and allows you to live in the United States forever.
-This is a crucial step to becoming a citizen and has four major pathways: family, work, diversity, or asylum.
+Once you have applied for a temporary visa, you will need to explore which path you will choose to become an LPR.
+Becoming an LPR removes the expiration date from your visa and allows you to remain in the U.S. indefinitely as long as your status is not revoked.
+This is a critical step to becoming a naturalized citizen and has four major pathways: family, work, diversity, or asylum.

-The family path involves a family member sponsoring the applicant to become a lawful permanent resident.
-The sponsoring family member must either be a current citizen or a lawful permanent resident themselves and the applicant must be closely related to the sponsor.
+The family path generally involves a family member sponsoring the applicant to become an LPR.
+Subject to a few exceptions, the sponsoring family member must either be a current citizen or LPR themselves, and the applicant must be closely related to the sponsor.

 First, the applicant must be at least 18 years old before they can file for naturalization.
-The second requirement is that the applicant has been a lawful permanent resident for at least five years.
-This does not include the amount of time that the applicant is required to wait to qualify for their green card.
+The second requirement is that the applicant has been an LPR for at least five years (or three years if married to a U.S. citizen).
+This does not generally include the amount of time that the applicant is required to wait to qualify for their green card.